Dietrich Stephan

-Dietrich A. Stephan (born August 25, 1969) is an American human geneticist and entrepreneur who works in personalized medicine.
-Stephan is currently CEO of NeuBase Therapeutics and a General Partner in Cyto Ventures.
-Before NeuBase, Stephan was CEO of LifeX and Chairman and Professor of Human Genetics at the University of Pittsburgh.
-Prior, he was founding Chairman of the Neurogenomics Division at the Translational Genomics Research Institute.
-Stephan has founded or co-founded 14 biotechnology companies and advised many others.
-Stephan was co-founder of Navigenics, a personal genetics company.
+Dietrich A. Stephan is an American human geneticist and entrepreneur who works in personalized medicine.

+Stephan was CEO of NeuBase Therapeutics and a general partner in Cyto Ventures.
+Before NeuBase, Stephan was CEO of LifeX and chairman and professor of human genetics at the University of Pittsburgh.
+Earlier, he was founding chairman of the Neurogenomics Division at the Translational Genomics Research Institute.
+Stephan has founded or co-founded 14 biotechnology companies and was co-founder of Navigenics, a personal genomics company.

 Academic career

-Stephan received his B.Sc. in Biology from Carnegie Mellon University and his Ph.D. in Human Molecular Genetics from the University of Pittsburgh, followed by a fellowship at the National Human Genome Research Institute.
+Stephan received his B.Sc. in biology from Carnegie Mellon University and his Ph.D. in human molecular genetics from the University of Pittsburgh, followed by a fellowship at the National Human Genome Research Institute.